 Temperature matters for stretch.
 Mozzarella and its pasta filata relatives (provolone, scamorza, Oaxaca) stretch best between 350-450°F. Above 500°F, the proteins tighten and the cheese becomes rubbery instead of stretchy.

 If your pizza runs at very high heat (wood-fired ovens above 700°F), add the cheese during the last 90 seconds of baking.
-This applies to traditional Neapolitan mozzarella too.
-Our Italian cheese guide covers mozzarella di bufala and its Campania origins.
+This timing matters most with high-moisture buffalo mozzarella.

 Blend two substitutes for the best pizza result.
 A 50/50 mix of provolone and Monterey Jack gives you mozzarella-level stretch from the provolone and even browning from the Jack.